What is Chinese medicine?

 over the centuries.
 Its basic concept is that a vital force of life, called Qi, surges

 through the body.
 Any imbalance to Qi can cause disease and illness.
-The imbalance,
+This imbalance

-in turn, is caused by an imbalance in the opposite and complementary forces that make
+is most commonly thought to be caused by an alteration in the opposite and complementary

-up the life force called yin and yang.
+forces that make up the Qi.
+These are called yin and yang.

 and are interconnected with nature and subject to its forces.
 Balance between health